SGG-Modding/Hades2ModWiki/docs/creating-mods/audio/adding-multitrack-music.md

 The event is called `EurydiceSong_Baglama3`, which was the asset name of the music track, this can be changed to anything you like.
 The vocal track exists on the `Assets` tab (not visible), but *not* as a separate event.

-For each track/stem, you'll need to set up an automation to control when it should play:
+For each track/stem that you want to dynamically control via code, you'll need to set up an automation to control when it should play:

-1. Right-click the volume knob of the stem track and select `Add Automation`.
+1. Right-click the volume knob of the stem track (under the `Solo` and `Mute` buttons) and select `Add Automation`.
 2. Click into the newly created automation track to open the automation panel at the bottom.
 3. Select `Add Curve` and create or select a parameter for this stem.
-	- If you do not see this option, you may need to expand the `Automation & Modulation` to the right of the Fader.
+	- If you do not see this option, you may need to expand the `Automation & Modulation` section to the right of the Fader.
-4. If this is your first time using the given stem, select `Browse` -> `New Parameter` and follow [Setting up a new automation parameter](#setting-up-a-new-automation-parameter) below, otherwise select the already existing parameter for this stem.
+4. If this is your first time using the given stem, select `Browse` -> `New Parameter` and follow [Setting up a new automation parameter](#setting-up-a-new-automation-parameter) below, otherwise select an already existing parameter for this stem.
-5. Click on two different points on the curve to create new reference points.
+5. Click on two different points on the red curve to create new reference points.
 	- Drag the left point to the very left bottom corner, so that the volume is at `-infinity` decibels when the parameter is at `0`.
 	- Drag the right point to the top right, so that the volume is at `0` decibels when the parameter is at `1`.
 		- If you want to boost the audio at a value of `1`, you can change the curve to be above the `0` decibel line, but this is not recommended.
-	- Create a third point and right-click -> `Edit...` to set it's position to 0.05, and it's value to something between `-10` and `-1` decibels, to allow you to fade in the stem with floating point values between 0 and 1.
+	- To allow you to fade in the stem with floating point values between 0 and 1 via code, you can create additional points and fine-tune theri positions using right-click -> `Edit...` on the points.
+An initial third point at `0.05` with at least `-10` decibels is recommended, as anything below makes the audio barely audible.
-	  - You don't have to add this third point if you will only ever set the stem to `0` or `1`, but if you do not set it, any values below 0.8 will be as good as muted.
+		- You don't have to add any additional points if you will only ever set the stem to `0` or `1`, but if you do not set any, the volume drop-off will be very sudden.

-That's it - follow the generic guide to export and play your music event in the game.
+That's it - follow the generic guide to learn how to export and play your new multi-track music events in the game.
 Follow the [Turning tracks on and off in the code](#turning-tracks-on-and-off-in-the-code) section below to learn how to control the stems from within your mod.

 ### Setting up a new automation parameter